smithynb/smithynb/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Benjamin Smithynunta, a computer science student at Oregon State University focusing on Web and App development.
+I'm Benjamin Smithynunta, a computer science student at Oregon State University. (i got an A- in algorithms and 100% OS maybe im kinda cracked at school)
+I like exploring new technologies too.
+Some projects I've built have been related to the rhythm game osu! or to solve pain points with video editing workflows.

 ![](https://komarev.com/ghpvc/?username=smithynb&color=blue)